Solar thermal collector: Evacuated flat plate collectors

-Evacuated flat plate solar collectors provide all the advantages of both flat plate and evacuated tube collectors combined together.
+Evacuated flat plate solar collectors provide all the advantages of both flat plate and evacuated tube collectors combined.
 They surround a large area metal sheet absorber with high vacuum inside a flat envelope made of glass and metal.
 They offer the highest energy conversion efficiency of any non-concentrating solar thermal collector, but require sophisticated technology for manufacturing.
 They should not be confused with flat plate collectors featuring low vacuum inside.
 The first collector making use of high vacuum insulation was developed at CERN, while TVP SOLAR SA of Switzerland was the first company to commercialise Solar Keymark certified collectors in 2012.

 Evacuated flat plate solar collectors require both a glass-metal seal to join the glass plate to the rest of the metal envelope and an internal structure to support such plate against atmospheric pressure.
 The absorber has to be segmented or provided with suitable holes to accommodate such structure.
 Joining of all parts has to be high vacuum-tight and only materials with low vapour pressure can be used to prevent outgassing.
 Glass-metal seal technology can be based either on metallized glass or vitrified metal and defines the type of collector.
 Different from evacuated tube collectors, they make use of non-evaporable getter (NEG) pumps to keep the internal pressure stable through time.
 This getter pump technology has the advantage of providing some regeneration in-situ by exposure to sunlight.
 Evacuated flat plate solar collectors have been studied for solar air condition and compared to compact solar concentrators.